fatiando/dependente/README.md

 `pip` and `conda`.

-The main reason to do so is to control and customize the testing environment on continuous integration (CI) while avoiding repeting the list of dependencies in multiple places.
+The main reason to do so is to control and customize the testing environment on continuous integration (CI) while avoiding repeating the list of dependencies in multiple places.

 ## Installing